CEG8431 : Technologies for Future Mobility

 5. Utilize the experience of engaging with leading edge companies and stakeholders in future mobility will enrich their understanding of what is and where future transport and future mobility is evolving.

-The module will be challenge led, through a series of visits and workshops co-created with stakeholders who can elaborate on the challenges they have.
+The module will be challenge led, with lectures enhanced through a series of visits and workshops co-created with stakeholders who can elaborate on the challenges they have.

 Note that the module includes contributions from external speakers from industry, therefore the precise structure and format of lectures may vary from year-to-year, based on speaker availability.